Persuasion and Influence - Competency

 - Creates a compelling message that is persuasive.

-Expand PerspectivesExpand Perspectives, by contrast, focuses on broadening thinking in the present - helping individuals see challenges or decisions from new angles.
+Expand PerspectivesExpand Perspectives focuses on broadening thinking in the present - helping individuals see challenges or decisions from new angles.
 It's about introducing alternative viewpoints, experiences, or data to encourage reflection, questioning, and cognitive stretch.
 Rather than offering a singular path forward, this behavior facilitates exploration and thoughtful reconsideration, aiming to shift mindsets through exposure and dialogue.
 The influence comes not from rallying around a singular vision, but from creating space for discovery and personal insight that reshapes how others think, learn, and ultimately act.

 - Persuades others to consider alternative points of view.